How Often Should You Use Turmeric Clay Mask? Complete Frequency Guide for Every Skin Type

 Why evening works best: Your skin repairs overnight.
 Post-mask hydration absorbs better during sleep.
 You also avoid sun sensitivity risk.

-For a complete evening routine, see turmeric nighttime skincare ritual.
+For a complete evening routine, see our turmeric nighttime skincare ritual.

 Safe Product Combinations